AshCoolman/docs/guides/frontend-dictionary.md

 **One liner:** _Updated: 22 Dec '15_

+Not as powerful as Flux, but much easier.

+**In a nutshell:** _Updated: 31 Dec '15_

+> It isn’t a real library like React or Relay.
+It’s a glorified global state event emitter! - [@dan_abramov](https://twitter.com/dan_abramov/status/678419254937526272)

 A small library, that represents changes in state by using pure functions to compose entirely new application states.

-**In a nutshell:** _Updated: 31 Dec '15_

 The first major aspect is a `dispatch({type: SOME_ACTION})` and `subscribe(myStateChangeHandler)` system.
 State of your app is _only_ changed by a special class of functions called reducers.
 Reducers have 2 important properties: